dashbird/site/content/blog/what-is-serverless-architecture.md

 Your application will still be running on servers, but bear in mind that [AWS Lambda](https://aws.amazon.com/lambda/) or other hosts do all of the server management.
 We conclude that the user no longer needs to scale, provision, and maintain servers to run his application, database or storage system.

-## Why Should I Choose Serverless Architecture?
+## Why should I choose Serverless Architecture over traditional?

 Using serverless architecture will significantly help developers focus more on their core product.
 If not for serverless, developers would still be worrying about managing and operating servers or runtimes, whether managing them on the cloud or on-site.
 This way, the developer’s focus will solely be on individual functions in their application code.
 Services like AWS Lambda, Google Cloud Functions, Firebase and Microsoft Azure Functions will take care of the physical hardware, virtual machine operating system as well as the web server, while you would only need to worry about one thing - **your code**.

-## Who Are The Ones That Should Be Using Serverless Architecture?
+## Who should be using Serverless Architecture?

 In case you have a small number of functions that you need to be hosted, you should consider switching to a serverless provider.
 Considering that your application is more complex, serverless architecture can still be a good choice since it comes with lots of benefits, but you’d need to architect your application quite differently.
 Some clear benefits are easier concurrency management at scale and optimizing resource usage.
 If you already have an existing application, this might not be the best solution.
 Consider migrating smaller pieces of the application into serverless functions over time.

-## The Drawbacks Of Serverless Architecture
+## The drawbacks of Serverless Architecture

 Since everything else in life has downsides and drawbacks, it would be unwise to believe that serverless architecture is flawless.
 Let’s talk about what we can expect regarding the disadvantages.

 Problems that occur are vendor control and vendor lock-in, but also security concerns as well as multitenancy problems.
 Considering that you give up system control while implementing APIs, it can cause system downtime, forced API upgrades, functionality loss, as well as unexpected limits and cost changes.

 Serious drawbacks though are the essential tools to work with we seem to be missing.
 Developers depend on vendors for debugging and monitoring tools.
-Luckily, [Dashbird](/) has an [observability solution](/features/) to ease the pain.
+Luckily, [Dashbird](/) is offering an [observability solution](/features/) to ease the pain.

 While fighting a fight without operational tools, there is another problem causing the flawed usage of serverless architecture, and it's the architectural complexity.
 To decide how small a function should be, it takes quite some time to assess, implement and perform a test.
 The easiest way to perform such a test is with this [Step Functions state machine](https://github.com/alexcasalboni/aws-lambda-power-tuning) by AWS Sr. Technical Evangelist [Alex Casalboni](https://mobile.twitter.com/alex_casalboni).

-## Serverless Architecture And Its Advantages
+## Serverless Architecture and its advantages

 Keeping it simple, serverless architecture is an outsourcing solution allowing you to pay someone else to manage your servers, databases, and even application logic that you might manage yourself otherwise.
 You would pay less for your managed database because a vendor that hosts you is running thousands of very similar databases.